Service Delivery Policy

 Right to Advocacy Support

-Participants have the right to, and are encouraged to access advocacy services, and may choose to be supported by an independent advocate.
+Clients have the right to, and are encouraged to access advocacy services, and may choose to be supported by an independent advocate.
 Brochures detailing how to obtain advocacy services are available.
-Staff will assist participants to contact advocacy services as required.
+Staff will assist clients to contact advocacy services as required.

 The four Tasmanian advocacy services are: